markgaynor/stopsigns/README.md

 * Python 3.x
 * OpenCV 3

-NB: Depending on your Python environment, OpenCV may have to be manually compiled.
+NB: Depending on your environment, OpenCV may have to be built from source.

-For Anaconda: ```conda install -c https://conda.binstar.org/menpo opencv3```
+Easy installation using Anaconda (x86): ```conda install -c https://conda.binstar.org/menpo opencv3```

 * Python modules: ```pip install -r requirements.txt```